 Symptoms: young male or withered goats stretch out trying to urinate but very little is coming out, bloody urine, not eating, in pain swollen underneath because of urinary stones that are causing blockage.
 Over time the animal stops eating and drinking and urine builds up behind the stone causing either the bladder or urethra to rupture.

 Prevention : Make sure there is always fresh water and minerals, be careful not to have an imbalance of feed the total ration should have a 2:1 or 2:5:1 calcium: phosphorus ration.
 The animals should always have a good amount of hay to eat. to much grain is usually the cause of this to young bucks.
-Salt added to the feed makes them drink more so they are less likely to have a blockage, ammonia Chloride can be added to your feed if you have a reoccurring problem with this.
+Salt added to the feed makes them drink more so they are less likely to have a blockage, ammonia Chloride can be added to your feed or put in your water if you have a reoccurring problem with this.

 Not usually good news...
 If it is in the urethral process and it is not a hard stone it maybe possible to gently squeeze it out or the urethral process can be snipped off with a pair of scissors.
 The animal should be able to urinate right away.
 If in the case that the animal is still able to urinate, feed can be taken away for a day and and it can be dosed with ammonia chloride.
 Otherwise their are surgical procedures that your vet can do but in most cases the outcome is not good.